Nigeria women's national under-20 football team

 The Nigeria women's national under-20 football team, nicknamed the Falconets, represents Nigeria in international youth women's football competitions.
 Its primary role is the development of players in preparation for the senior women's national team.
-The team competes in a variety of competitions, including the biennial FIFA U-20 Women's World Cup and African U-20 Women's World Cup qualification, which is the top competitions for this age group.
+The team competes in a variety of competitions, including the biennial FIFA U-20 Women's World Cup and African U-20 Women's World Cup qualification, which are the top competitions for this age group.